Betweenmatt/TastyScript/README.md

 * Easy to master syntax, with detailed documentation and support.
 * Extremely lightweight program.
 * Modular capabilities with functions and overrides.
+* Standard programming functionality such as Loops, Conditional statements, variables and more!
-* Feature request issues are happily accepted!
+* Feature requests are happily accepted!

 ## Built With